RoganInglis/MatrixCapsulesWithEMRouting/README.md

 *Incorrect sum*

-From a brief look at some other implementations it looks like some are computing the sum over the patches as in the second step, without taking into account receptive fields, and would therefore get:
+From a brief look at other implementations it looks like some are computing the sum over the patches as in the second step, without taking into account receptive fields, and would therefore get:

 [[6, 9]]